-aren is a garden designer, artist, writer, photographer, floral designer, with a background and education in Fine Art and horticulture.
+aren is a garden designer, artist, writer, photographer, floral designer, with a background and education in the Fine Arts and horticulture.

 One of the reasons I started this blog 15 years ago was to share my creative endeavours, including painting, writing, and photography.

-A blog is a great place to record the various activities one pursue.
-For me, that’s been around my home and garden.
-It began as a visual diary to look back upon from year to year, and to see how everything is progressing.
+A blog is a great place to record the various activities one pursues.
+For me, that’s been in and around my home and garden.
+It began as a visual diary to look back upon from year to year, and to see how everything was progressing.

 As an introvert, it’s a lovely way to meet like-minded people from around the world!
-As a visual thinker, writing (and painting) is the best way for me to share my thoughts.
-Blogging works for me in several capacities.
+As a visual thinker, (writing and painting), this is the best way for me to organize & share my thoughts.
+Blogging works well for me.

 As a gardener, I let nature take the lead.
 I’m here as her partner to tidy things up a bit, and help in any way I can by extending the seasons on both sides of the calendar!